ceford/cefjdemos-data-jdm-user/articles/en/hosting-notes/apache-php-handler.md

   PHP configuration changes in an .htaccess file.
 - **To Recognise:** Server API - FPM/FastCGI

+### LSAPI (mod_lsapi)

+- **Advantages:**
+   - Provides support for caching.
+   - It is the most performant handler with a low memory footprint.
+   - No configuration is required.
+   - It can work with multiple PHP versions in a single setup.
+   - It supports PHP configuration directives through .htaccess files.
+   - Secure because scripts execute as the domain owner.
+- **Disadvantages:**
+   - It does not make available all LSAPI capabilities.
+- **To Recognise:** Server API - ?

-On a local laptop or desktop computer you can use mod_php but you need to set the Apache user to your own username and point the document root to a location in your own file space.
+On a local laptop or desktop computer you can use mod_php but you may need to set the Apache user to your own username and point the document root to a location in your own file space.
 Otherwise you will have file and folder permissions problems.

-On a hosting service you need to use one of the FastCGI alternatives.
+On a hosting service you need to use one of the FastCGI alternatives or LSAPI.
 Hosting services may give you a choice.